NathanaelSoulage/NathanaelSoulage/README.md

+Hello !
 I am a student enrolled in a Research Master's degree in Economics, at Sciences Po Paris.

 On this GitHub account, I am sharing with you some of my projects.
 You can find them, presented in a nicer way, on my online portfolio